 - Take one of the many Wellness Classes available

-- Treat yourself to a session with one or more of the ten holistic health practitioners
+- Treat yourself to a session with a holistic health practitioner

 - Meet others at a variety of Community Events on campus

 - Take a carefree walk along the trail in the Stewardship Forest

 - Exercise at the Workout Facility

 - Shop at the gift shops and bookstore